 Section C: Mineral exploration

 Resource, reserve definitions; mineral resource in industries – historical perspective and present.
-A brief overview of classification of mineral deposits with respect to processes of formation in relation
+A brief overview of the classification of mineral deposits with respect to processes of formation in relation

 to exploration strategies.
 Principles of mineral prospecting and exploration – conceptualization, methodology and stages; sampling, subsurface sampling including pitting, trenching and drilling, core

 coefficient of aqueous migration.
-Principles of reverse estimation, density and bulk density, factors affecting reliability of reserve estimation, reserve estimation based on geometrical models (square,
+Principles of reverse estimation, density and bulk density, factors affecting the reliability of reserve estimation, reserve estimation based on geometrical models (square,

 rectangular, triangular and polygon blocks ) regular and irregular grid patterns, statistics and error estimation.
 Application of Geophysical techniques, Geomorphological and remote sensing techniques

 and Geobotanical and geochemical methods.
 Application of geostatistical techniques in Mineral Exploration.